Jeff Larentowicz: Atlanta United

 Larentowicz signed as a free agent with Atlanta United in December 2016, and began play with the team in their inaugural 2017 season.
 On September 24, 2017, he scored his first goal for the team in a 2–0 win over Montreal Impact.
 In December 2017, Larentowicz re-signed again with Atlanta United for the 2018 season.
 On November 24, 2020, Atlanta United announced the expiration of Larentowicz's contract and that he would not be returning to the roster for the 2021 season.

 Larentowicz announced his retirement from professional soccer on April 5, 2021.

 International career

+In 2010 Larentowicz was called up to the January U.S. national team camp for the first time, but was forced to withdraw due to a knee injury.

-On December 22, 2010, Larentowicz received his first call up to train with the senior U.S. national team.
-He made his international debut a month later in a friendly match against Chile.
+He received another call up for the 2011 January camp, and made his international debut in a friendly match against Chile on January 22, statrting and playing the full 90 minutes of the match.

-On August 25, 2011, it was announced that Larentowicz would play for the U.S. national team in two friendly matches against Costa Rica and Belgium.
+On August 25, 2011, Larentowicz was called up for U.S. national team friendlies against Costa Rica and Belgium, he would appear as a late-game substitute for José Francisco Torres against Belgium on September 6, but would not play against Costa Rica.

+He was called in to January camp in 2012, and started friendlies against Venezuela on January 21, and appeared as a substitute against Panama on January 25.